AcmeV/DL_acme/README.md

 # DL_acme
 acme's DeepLearning Code

-before start, please create a 'data' folder in this project
+1. before start, please create a 'data' folder in this project
+2. For details about the operating environment, see config/packages.yml

-Enter the following command to start the project
+3. Enter the following command to start the project
 ```shell script
 python main.py --model=CNN --dataset=mnist --lr=0.0.1
 ```